rust-stuco/lectures/week5/errors_traits.md

 * `unimplemented!` / `todo!`
     * Usually used while something is in progress
 * `unreachable!`
-    * Can potentially* help the compiler optimize a code segment away
+    * Used to indicate an impossible case

 <!--
-`unreachable` probably won't help in optimization, but it might -->
+`unreachable` won't actually help in optimization, unless you use the `unsafe` variant.
+-->